 What is stored in the database?

-The RStudio Connect or RStudio Package Manager databases store metadata about content, users, packages, and settings.
+The databases store metadata about content, users, packages, and settings.
 The databases also store metrics including content or package usage.

-In particular, the RStudio Connect database does not store the data used by the applications or reports hosted on RStudio Connect.
+In particular, neither the RStudio Connect nor the RStudio Server Pro database store the data used by the applications or reports.
 For example, if you have a dashboard that shows sales forecasting data, that data is accessed by the application code and references your company data warehouse.
-The RStudio Connect database would not contain any sales data.
+The product database would not contain any sales data.

 How big are the databases?

 The size of each database will depend on the amount of content and activity on the server.
-A good rule of thumb is to start with 1 GB of storage for a Postgres installation or 1 GB of disk space for the SQLite database (located at /var/lib/rstudio-connect/db or /var/lib/rstudio-pm/db by default).
+A good rule of thumb is to start with 1 GB of storage for a Postgres installation or 1 GB of disk space for the SQLite database (located at /var/lib/rstudio-connect/db, /var/lib/rstudio-pm/db, or /var/lib/rstudio-server/db by default).

 Can I migrate from a single-node server using SQLite to a multi-node configuration with a Postgres installation?

-RStudio Connect supports database migrations, see the admin guide chapter on migrations.
+RStudio Connect and RStudio Server Pro support database migrations, see the admin guide chapter on migrations for RStudio Connect or RStudio Server Pro.
 RStudio Package Manager does not support database migrations at this time.

 How should I handle data backups for the product databases?

 SQLite: RStudio Connect has built-in support for backing up the SQLite database while the RStudio Connect service is running, see the admin guide.
-For RStudio Package Manager, stop the service and make a copy of the SQLite database.
+For RStudio Package Manager or RStudio Server Pro, stop the service and make a copy of the SQLite database.

 Postgres: Postgres has native support for backups.
 For example, a cron job can be set to use the pgdump command to create backups on a schedule.

-RStudio Connect and Package Manager also rely on disk storage.
+RStudio professional products also rely on disk storage.
 The database and disk storage should be kept in sync and backed up together at the same time.

 What about the file storage requirements?